-- 1 From the home screen, select a category from the right.

-- 2 Highlight an item on the left.
+- 1 From the home screen, select a category from the right. - 2 Hold a button on the left.

-- 3 Press and hold the knob or SELECT.

-The selected item is added to the Favorites home screen category.
+The item is added to the Favorites home screen category.

-To remove an item you have added to the Favorites category, open the Favorites category, select MENU > Remove Favorite, and select the item to remove.
+To remove an item you have added to the Favorites category, open the Favorites category, select Menu > Remove Favorite, and select the item to remove.